 Believing, correctly, that legmania ‘had lost its claim to novelty’ and was destined to decline, Woottwell created a new act as a comic singer, also appearing in pantomime from 1882 onwards.
 He wasn’t exactly an overnight success, later talking about how he ‘worked his way up the long ladder step by step, learning something from every rebuff’.
 But by the mid-1890s he was in full-time work, and in 1900 – he would later claim – he became the first music hall star to own a car (with ‘neither gear-box, plugs or throttle’), which he ‘used in dashing from one music hall to another in London when he was playing eight theatres a night’.

-He also used to boast in later life of having been friends with the great legends of the halls, the likes of Marie Lloyd, Dan Leno and Little Tich.
+He also used to boast in later life of having been friends with the monarchs of the halls, the likes of Marie Lloyd, Dan Leno and Little Tich.
 And here he is on a fabulous bill in 1905, alongside Tom Costello, Nellie Wallace, T.E.
 Dunville and Tich himself:

 Around the same time, he married another music hall artist, Emily Lyndale, who was billed variously as ‘a serio-comedy songstress’, a ‘serio and dancer’, and a ‘burlesque actress’.
 Apart from her solo act, with songs like ‘The Wedding’, she regularly appeared as the Principal Boy in pantomime, and starred in touring productions of The Count of Monte Cristo and Jack Sheppard.
 She was also, it was said, descended from William Makepeace Thackeray.

 Here’s a notice from 1890 with her halfway up the bill.
 She’s not at the level of male impersonator Bessie Bonehill, then on a trip back from America as the headline star, but she is at least above Selbini’s Troupe of Bicyclists and Professor Matthews’s Goats.